Programming

 Data science combines programming with statistics.

 One way to get started is by doing a bootcamp.
 The bootcamps are a similar deal to programming, although they tend to mainly recruit science PhDs.
-If you’ve just done a science PhD and don’t want to continue with academia, this is a good option to consider (although you should probably consider other ways of using the programming skill set first).
-Similarly you can learn data analysis, statistics, and modelling by taking the right graduate programme.
+If you’ve just done a science PhD and don’t want to continue with academia, this is a good option to consider (although you should probably consider other ways of using the software and tech skills first).
+Similarly, you can learn data analysis, statistics, and modelling by taking the right graduate programme.

 Data scientists are well paid — offering the potential to earn to give — and have high job satisfaction.